Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Position Auction, Partition Matroid, and General Matroid SPP Mechanisms

-\textbf{SPM for the PA Settings:} Motivated by the structure optimal auction in Lemma \ref{lemma:pa_structure}, we propose the following SPM: For each $j=1, \ldots, n$, we run the SPM with the best of Myersonian and uniform prices for $j$-unit settings as described in Section \ref{sec:multi-unit}.
-Let $\tilde{x}_{i}^j({\bf{v}})$ and $\tilde{\pi}_{i}^j({\bf{v}})$, $i\in [n]$, be the outcome of the SPM in the $j$-unit settings.} \nc{That is, $\tilde{x}_{i}^j({\bf{v}})$ is one if buyer $i$ gets an item in the SPM for $j$-unit setting, and zero otherwise.
-Furthermore, $\tilde{\pi}_{i}^j({\bf{v}})$ is buyer $i$'s payment in that auction.
-We then define

-as the expected number of clicks and the expected payment of buyer $i$ in the SPM for the position auction when buyers' value is $\bf{v}$. }
+\textbf{SPP Mechanisms for Position Auction Settings.} Motivated by the structure of the optimal mechanism in Lemma \ref{lemma:pa_structure}, we propose the following SPP mechanism: For each $j=1, \ldots, n$, we run the SPP mechanism with the best of Myersonian and uniform prices for $j$-unit settings, as described in Section \ref{sec:multi-unit}.
+Let $\tilde{x}_{i}^j({\bf{v}})$ and $\tilde{\pi}_{i}^j({\bf{v}})$, $i\in [n]$, be the outcome of the SPP mechanism in the $j$-unit settings.} {That is, $\tilde{x}_{i}^j({\bf{v}})$ is one if buyer $i$ gets an item in the SPP mechanism for $j$-unit setting, and zero otherwise.
+Further, $\tilde{\pi}_{i}^j({\bf{v}})$ is buyer $i$'s payment in that auction.
+We then define as the expected number of clicks and the expected payment of buyer $i$ in the SPP mechanism for the position auction when buyers' value is $\bf{v}$. }

-\nc{At first glance, it may not be obvious that the described mechanism is an SPM for the PA settings.
-But, in fact, the mechanism can be explained as an SPM with $n^2$ prices.
-Let $p_i^j$ be the best of Myersonian and uniform prices for buyer $i$ in the SPM with $j$ units.
-Then, for each position $j =1, 2, \ldots, n$, we approach buyers sequentially in a decreasing order of their prices $p_i^j$, and offer them the expected number of clicks of $(\alpha_j-\alpha_{j+1})$ at the price of $p_i^j(\alpha_j-\alpha_{j+1})$.
-We stop when either $j$ buyers accept our offer or we approach them all.}
+{At first glance, it may not be obvious that the described mechanism is an SPP mechanism for the PA settings.
+However, in fact, the mechanism can be explained as an SPP mechanism with $n^2$ prices.
+Let $p_i^j$ be the best of Myersonian and uniform prices for buyer $i$ in the SPP mechanism with $j$ units.
+Then, for each position $j =1, 2, \ldots, n$, we approach buyers sequentially in decreasing order of their prices $p_i^j$ and offer them the expected number of clicks of $(\alpha_j-\alpha_{j+1})$ at price of $p_i^j(\alpha_j-\alpha_{j+1})$.
+We stop when either $j$ buyers accept our offer or we have approached them all.}